jonessarae/nlp_correlates_protection/README.md

-# COVID-19 Correlates of Protection
+# NLP Correlates of Protection
-NLP project to identify COVID-19 correlates of protection from abstracts.
+Project to identify COVID-19 correlates of protection from abstracts using Natural Language Processing (NLP).

 ## Team